-What is content marketing and why is it so important in today’s marketing plan?
+What is Content Marketing Strategy, and why is it so important in today’s marketing plan?
 Content marketing is a strategy that focuses on creating and sharing valuable, creative and consistent content to generate interest in a brand, product or service.

-In other words, instead of continually promoting products and business, content marketing is an avenue to provide expert and relevant content to your readership that helps, entertains or improves their lives.
+In other words, instead of continually promoting products and businesses, content marketing is an avenue to provide expert and relevant content to your readership that helps, entertains or improves their lives.

 Content marketing adds to increased sales and generates loyal customers.
-If you create online content that makes a difference, means something to your customer, or shares tips to make their lives better – the reader, in turn, will look to you and your business when they need products.
+If you create online content that makes a difference, means something to your customers, or shares tips to make their lives better – the reader, in turn, will look to you and your business when they need products.
 Content marketing generates loyal repeat customers, up-selling and cross-selling.
-Here’s 15 tips to help you achieve this and more:
+Here are 15 tips to help you achieve this and more:

 1. Start a Blog

-Blogging is one of the most popular ways of communicating via the internet.
-The first step in content marketing is starting a blog that will offer readers valuable information in your industry.
+Blogging is one of the most popular ways of communicating via the Internet.
+The first step in content marketing is starting a blog offering readers valuable information about your industry.

-Topics can be anything from your impression on an industry trend, a recipe for your favourite pasta dish or a review of the colour of the year.
-There are many websites available dedicated to starting a blog and keeping it current, consistent and full of content, such as WordPress and Blogger.
+Topics can be anything from your impression of an industry trend, a recipe for your favourite pasta dish or a review of the year’s colour.
+Many websites are available dedicated to starting a blog and keeping it current, consistent and full of content, such as WordPress and Blogger.

 2. Create a Video